New Hampshire Wage Garnishment Laws

 Why a creditor cannot keep a deduction running on a Granite State paycheck.

 Most states let a judgment creditor serve a continuing wage garnishment: the employer becomes a garnishee, withholds a slice of every paycheck up to the federal cap, and keeps sending it to the creditor until the judgment is paid.
 New Hampshire does not work that way.
-The state has a wage-attachment provision in RSA chapter 512, the trustee-process chapter, but RSA 512:21 carries an exemption that quietly guts it as a routine collection tool.
-Under that section, the wages a debtor earns after the attachment is served on the employer are exempt.
-The only thing a creditor could theoretically capture is wages already earned and owed at the precise moment of service, which the employer is about to pay anyway, and even those are reduced by a generous exemption for the worker’s earnings.
+The state has a wage-attachment provision in RSA chapter 512, the trustee-process chapter, but RSA 512:21 carries a pair of exemptions that between them switch it off as a routine collection tool.
+Paragraph I is the flat one: wages “for labor performed by the defendant after the service of the writ upon the trustee” are exempt, full stop, with no percentage and no ceiling.

-It is worth being precise about what this does and does not mean.
+Be precise about what this does and does not mean.
 The exemption protects wages; it is not a shield over every dollar a debtor has.
 A New Hampshire judgment is real and enforceable, generally for twenty years, and the law gives creditors other live remedies described below.
-The point is narrow but decisive: the paycheck itself is not the pressure point here that it is in nearly every other state, so a creditor who fixates on garnishing wages in New Hampshire is chasing a tool the statute has effectively switched off.
+Note too that trustee process here is not purely a post-judgment device, since RSA 512:1 allows that “any personal action may be begun by trustee process” apart from replevin, which is what makes paragraph II’s judgment condition meaningful rather than redundant.

 Which Debts Can Reach New Hampshire Wages